springernature/frontend-playbook/practices/graded-browser-support.md

 ```

-We initialises JavaScript only if the browser supports a number of modern:
+We initialise JavaScript only if the browser supports a number of modern features:

 ```javascript